MLH-Fellowship/Chronolo-Geese/calendar-manager/README.md

 - Figma to create a mockup
 - React app boiler plate
 - Google Firebase for authentication and the database
+- [Reactfire](https://github.com/FirebaseExtended/reactfire) to connect the front and back
 - [React Schedule Tracker](https://github.com/bibekg/react-schedule-selector) for the availability tracker
 - [Sky](https://github.com/lucagez/sky) for the animations in the landing page